Archived docs Get your API Key

 Expected output

-Functionally the same listing as chapter 15 — but renders faster on first hit (parallel scenes), free on repeat hits (cache), with the AI asset hoisted into preload so it generates exactly once and is reused everywhere.
+Functionally the same listing as chapter 15 — but renders faster on first hit (parallel scenes), free on repeat hits (cache), with the voiceover hoisted into preload so it generates exactly once and is reused everywhere.
 Sample render: tutorial-16.mp4 (placeholder).

 What you learned